Capital One Spark Cash approval tips – $500 bonus and 2% back everywhere

 - Has had a loan or credit card for 3+ years with a credit limit of $5,000+

-The Capital One Spark Cash card application is fairly straightforward, like most business card applications.
-But there are more questions than you see on a personal card application.
+The Capital One Spark Cash card application is fairly straightforward, but there are more questions than you would see on a personal card application.

 One thing that trips people up is the business tax ID box on the application.
 But, if you’re a sole proprietor, you can apply using just your social security number if you don’t have an EIN (Employer Identification Number).
 Many Million Mile Secrets team members enter their social security number when applying as a sole proprietor for small business cards.
 If you’re applying as a sole proprietor (meaning you’re not in any type of partnership), you can use your name as the legal business name.

 Besides your credit score, the total income you report on your credit card application can be an important factor in receiving approval and the amount of your credit limit.
 In most cases you can include income beyond traditional salaries and wages, as long as you’ll have access to those funds to pay your card off, like: